 Aerobic Capacity Calculator

 The Aerobic Capacity Calculator estimates your VO2 Max based on your age, gender, resting heart rate, and activity level.
-This tool helps fitness enthusiasts and athletes accurately assess their cardiovascular fitness and training needs.
+This tool helps fitness enthusiasts and athletes help assess their cardiovascular fitness and training needs.
 Whether you want to track progress, determine your fitness category, or find your ideal heart rate training zones, this calculator provides clear, actionable insights.

 How VO2 Max Is Calculated

 The calculator estimates this value by first determining your Maximum Heart Rate (220 minus your age) and then analyzing your resting heart rate against your self-reported activity level.
-By comparing your heart rate data to your demographic details, the tool generates a reliable estimate of your fitness capacity without requiring a physical exertion test.
+By comparing your heart rate data to your demographic details, the tool generates a reference estimate of your fitness capacity without requiring a physical exertion test.
 This method offers a convenient baseline for tracking your health improvements over time.

 What Your VO2 Max Means